Venafi/terraform-provider-venafi/website/docs/r/venafi_certificate.html.markdown

 * `key_password` - (Optional, string) The password used to encrypt the private key.

 * `custom_fields` - (Optional, map) Collection of Custom Field name-value pairs to assign to the certificate.

+* `valid_days` - (Optional, integer) Desired number of days for which the new certificate will be valid.

+* `issuer_hint` - (Optional, string) Used with valid_days to indicate the target
+  issuer when using Trust Protection Platform.
+Relevant values are: "DigiCert", "Entrust", and "Microsoft".

 * `expiration_window` - (Optional, integer) Number of hours before certificate expiry to request a new certificate.